 Home Education Days

-Each school year, the Natural History Museum of Utah is offers home school families one free self-guided field trip during one of the Museum's Home Education Days.
+Each school year the Natural History Museum of Utah offers homeschool families one free self-guided field trip during one of the Museum's Home Education Days.
 To receive free admission, families must bring their homeschool affidavit and arrive between 10am-1pm.

 Junior Science Academy

-As part of the Utah's dual enrollment program, home school students may also participate in Junior Science Academy field trips with their resident school for free.
-Contact your local public school for more information
+As part of Utah's dual enrollment program, homeschool students may participate in Junior Science Academy field trips with their resident school for free.
+Contact your local public school for more information.

 Excite and educate your students about the natural sciences with NHMU's Teaching Toolboxes.
-Each of these teaching resource kits—complete with touchable specimens, reproducible materials, and related literature—will engage your classroom and spark curiosity in the natural world.
+These teaching resource kits—complete with touchable specimens, reproducible materials, and related literature—will engage your classroom and spark curiosity in the natural world.

-Designed by the staff of NHMU for K–12 students and community groups, our toolboxes explore a variety of subjects, from paleontology to parasites.
+Designed by the staff of NHMU for K–12 students and community groups, our toolboxes explore a variety of subjects.
 Teaching Toolboxes are available to check out from the Museum for free and can be reserved for a two-week period.